leddoo/kibi/plan/main.md

 - todo:
-    - okay, i think we need to address the tech debt...
-    - use tyck for inductive.
     - brck.
-        - region inference.
-            - how to handle annotations?
-            - how to handle join points, do they use region params?
+        - summarize baby steps article.
-            - or do we infer regions just before brck?
+        - plan impl. what data from `elab_do`/`tyck` do we need?
-        - check.
-            - liveness & stuff.
     - variance.
     - partial functions.
         - we kinda need something to prevent proofs from being abused to elide calls to effectful functions.